nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Autocomplete will only work if the input before pressing `Control` is a valid substring of a command.

 Do take note, for commands like `delete index`, since index can be any number, there will be no autocomplete as there is no meaning to autocomplete the name "INDEX" itself.
-Other examples include `add n/` -> `add n/ p/` as there is no value in autcomplete the name "NAME" itself.
+Other examples include `add n/` -> `add n/ p/` as there is no value in autocomplete the name "NAME" itself.

 **Example**:
 - Type `add`, and then press `Control` to autocomplete `add n/`.